Beyond Pangolins: Responding to Wildlife Emergencies in the Nyekweri Ecosystem

 "Every rescue is a web of action — community alerts, ranger patrols, veterinary response, and conservation organisations pulling together for a single goal: survival," says Joshua Omele, Wildlife Health Technician at TPP.

-Why Are Injuries Increasing?
+Are Injuries really Increasing?

 Human-Wildlife Conflict: A Growing Tension